 Family members of Glass House management, staff, and fieldworkers, along with anti-fascist protesters, gathered near the facility that day, documenting the military assault.

-When a tear gas canister landed nearby, Caravello tried to kick it away from the protesters.
-Then he picked it up and threw it high above the agents so it landed behind them without harming any of them.
+When a huge tear gas canister landed at his feet, Caravello tried to kick it away from protesters.
+Then he picked it up and threw it high above the agents so it landed behind them without coming close to them at all.
+For this harmless act, Caravello was arrested and charged with assaulting a federal officer with a “dangerous or deadly weapon.”
+If convicted, this charge carries a 20-year prison term.

-But when a protester throws the same tear gas canister back over the heads of agents in such a that causes no harm at all, it constitutes felony assault with a deadly or dangerous weapon, they claimed.
+Tear gas, when thrown by armed federal agents wearing helmets, gas masks, protective eye wear and bulletproof vests at unarmed protesters, constitutes a “less lethal” weapon and is a necessary crowd control tool, they testified.
+But when a protester throws the same tear gas canister back over the heads of agents in a way that causes no harm at all, it constitutes felony assault with a deadly or dangerous weapon, they claimed.

 Bodycam video showed agents laughing about using so-called Triple-Chaser tear gas canisters they described as “fucking awesome.”
 Minutes before Cortez threw the tear gas canister that Caravello threw back over agents’ heads, Cortez refused a fellow agent’s request to protect the protesters from injury, instead insisting that even more weaponry be used against unarmed people.